prashantsaini1525/My-Library/Readme.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, open pull requests, or submit issues with suggestions and bug reports.

+## 📄 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.